-Courses caring honors designations will address, minimally one of the core values of the program: leadership, integrity (demonstrated learning of ethics and values), self-awareness (emphasis on self-reflection), academic rigor (beyond academic expectations of regular section offerings), importance of building community and appreciating diversity.
+Honors courses address at least one of the core values of the program: leadership, integrity (demonstrated learning of ethics and values), self-awareness (emphasis on self-reflection), and academic rigor (beyond academic expectations of regular section offerings), as well as the importance of building community and appreciating diversity.

 FYF 101 – First Year Foundations – 3 Credits

 Honors students take a special FYF class.
 Past FYF learning communities have focused on the dynamic aspects of leadership, allowing students to reflect on individual leadership characteristics and develop a plan for self-discovery that will prepare them to be a leader in connection with his/her primary academic interests.